-- Complete the closed record reviews any time during the investigation but early enough in the survey to afford you enough time to investigate any concerns. - Use the hospitalization, discharge, and death pathways to complete the closed record reviews. - On the investigation screen, filter to All Surveyors and assign yourself to the applicable closed record review (if not already assigned by the TC) and then investigate the area the same way you would investigate any other resident specific investigative area. - If concerns are identified with the discharge summary, the team can discuss whether to expand and review additional closed records. - Record your final citation and severity decision by selecting Yes (compliance), No (non-compliance identified) or NA (if the CE does not apply to your investigation). - If you mark a CE as No, you should have investigative documentation and severity.
+- Complete the closed record reviews any time during the investigation but early enough in the survey to afford you enough time to investigate any concerns. - Use the hospitalization, discharge, and death pathways to complete the closed record reviews. - If concerns are identified with the discharge summary, the team can discuss whether to expand and review additional closed records. - Record your final citation and severity decision by selecting Yes (compliance), No (noncompliance identified) or NA (if the CE does not apply to your investigation). - If you mark a CE as No, you should have investigative documentation and severity.
 When determining severity, refer to the severity grid and the psychosocial outcome severity guide in the software.